BrokenGamesUG/delphi3d-engine/README.md

 ## Workarounds

-The DirectX SDK throws a lot of warnings which are printed by Delphi in the editor output.
+The DirectX SDK throws a lot of warnings which are printed by Delphi in the editor output while in debug.
 This printing consumes a lot of performance, e.g. the editors seems to run slowly when this happens.
-To work around this you can use the dxcpl.exe for the DirectX SDK to mute the warning showing up.
+To work around this you can use the dxcpl.exe for the DirectX SDK to mute the warnings showing up.

 ## License